debroyankit/PBIP_Analyzer/README.md

   the lineage chain created when one measure references another via a bare `[Measure Name]` expression.

-### Unused-entity detection
+### Unused-entity detection & Safety Checks

-Since the graph already knows every table/measure/column's full usage, the engine also flags anything **never referenced by a visual** -- a quick model-hygiene signal for identifying imported-but-unused tables, abandoned measures, or columns nobody ever put on a report.
-This is included in the console report (final section) and in `dependency_report_full.json` under `"unused_entities"`.
+Since the graph already knows every table/measure/column's full usage, the engine flags anything **never referenced by a visual, filter, or RLS role** -- a quick model-hygiene signal for identifying imported-but-unused tables, abandoned measures, or columns nobody ever put on a report.

+Columns and measures are safely protected from being marked as "unused" if they are:
+- Used on any visual canvas (axes, legends, tooltips, values).
+- Used in **Page-Level** or **Report-Level** filters (`filterConfig.filters`).
+- Used in **Row-Level Security (RLS)** table permission DAX expressions (`tablePermission`).
+- Used inside calculated column DAX expressions or measure-to-measure dependency chains.
+- Used as relationship join keys between tables.

 ### Dependency graph diagram (optional)